marciomonzon/publish-subscribe-rabbitmq/README.md

 - Shared: Class Library Project containing the Event Class.

 ## How it Works?
-- Customer API (publisher) creates the event and sends to the Broker exchange;
+- Customer API (publisher) creates the event and sends to the Broker (RabbitMQ) exchange;
 - RabbitMQ put the messages in the exchange's queues;
 - Notification and Sales API's are subsribed to the queues, so they will receive the messages.